ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models

 Introduction

-Existing visual token pruning methods often rely on attention scores or diversity heuristics.
-However, attention can be unstable across layers and heads, while diversity alone does not directly reflect task relevance.
-As a result, prior methods may fail to capture how individual tokens truly affect the model output.
+Visual token pruning has become an effective way to improve the inference efficiency of large vision-language models by removing redundant visual tokens.
+Existing training-free methods mainly rely on attention scores or diversity heuristics.
+However, attention can be unstable across layers and heads, while diversity alone does not directly reflect how individual tokens affect the final model output.

 Method